David Buss: Short and long-term mating strategies

-One element of David Buss' research involves studying the differences in mate selection between short-term and long-term mating strategies.
+One element of David Buss's research involves studying the differences in mate selection between short-term and long-term mating strategies.
 Individuals differ in their preferences according to whether they are seeking a short or long-term mating strategy (i.e. whether they are looking for a "hook-up" or for a serious relationship).
 The Gangestad and Simpson Sociosexual Orientation Inventory (SOI) determines whether a person favors a short-term or long-term strategy (also termed as unrestricted and restricted).
 Higher SOI scores indicate a less restricted orientation, and thus a preference for a short-term mating strategy.

 David Buss and colleagues conducted a study that attempted to uncover where priorities lie—concerning determinants of attractiveness—in short- and long-term mating strategies.
 In order to do this, participants' mating strategies were determined using the SOI, labeling each participant as favoring either a short- or a long-term mating strategy.
 Each individual was then given the choice to reveal either the face or body from a portrait of a person of the opposite gender.
 David Buss and his colleagues found that sociosexual orientation or favored mating strategy influenced which part of the portrait was revealed.
 Men who favored a short-term mating strategy chose to reveal the woman's body, whereas men who favored a long-term mating strategy chose to reveal the woman's face.
 David Buss and his colleagues found that favored mating strategies in women had no correlation with which part of the portrait was revealed but had to do with utilitarian aspects that make sense in terms of supportive and dependable resources, health and stamina.
 Attractiveness, from a male's perspective, seems to be based on facial cues when seeking a long-term relationship, and bodily cues when seeking a short-term relationship because they cue healthiness and reproductive capacity.
 They also found men showed more retardation in long term mating strategy than women and in short term strategy for women, their individuality, perceptions of benefit and demand of mate switching influenced.
-These findings add to David Buss' field of research by demonstrating differences in mating strategies across preferred relationship type.
+These findings add to David Buss's field of research by demonstrating differences in mating strategies across preferred relationship type.